Spirals-Team/librepair-experiments/README.md

 |                            | failed      | passed      | errored     | canceled  |
 |----------------------------|:-----------:|:-----------:|:-----------:|:---------:|
 | **Number of the builds**   | 13.181      | 896         | 48          | 12        |

+### Trigger events of the collected failing builds

 Every build is triggered by an event.
 In particular, in the following table it is possible to see the number of the collected builds that have been triggered by a specific event: